Contributors: Becky L., Sarah C.

-- Examples of Typical Brands: Enfamil Newborn, Enfamil Infant, Similac Advance, Earth’s Best Infant Formula with Iron, Baby’s Only Dairy (note that all Baby’s Only formulas are listed as toddler formulas but are safe for babies, as they are trying to promote breastfeeding for the first year).
+- Examples of Typical Brands: Enfamil Newborn, Enfamil Infant, Similac (Pro) Total Comfort, Earth’s Best Infant Formula with Iron, Baby’s Only Dairy (note that all Baby’s Only formulas are listed as toddler formulas but are safe for babies, as they are trying to promote breastfeeding for the first year.

 - Even though soy-based artificial baby milks may be less allergenic for some babies, between 30 and 50 percent of infants who are allergic to cow’s milk are also allergic to soy.

-- On the other hand, this formula may be a lifesaver.
-Many swear by it, especially the Baby’s Only brand.
+- Some swear by it, especially the Baby’s Only brand.

 - Slightly more expensive than routine formula.